jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 As we can see, the position "Professor catedràtic laboral" is specified for just Catalonia, as Carreras i Barnés (2012) told us and in the vertical module it comes pointed out through the code line `asio:geoDivision asioModules:ES_DIVISION_LEVEL_1_ES_CT ;`, linking directly to the Autonomous Community of Catalonia in our geopolitical vertical module.

-Similar examples, such as the Basque Ivef & Nautical professors are delimited in the same way.
+Similar examples, such as the Basque positions *Ivef* and *Nautical* *professors* are delimited in the same way.

-On the other hand, an equivalent dataset is provided for the case of academic position in Portugal.
+On the other hand, equivalent datasets are provided for the case of academic positions in Portugal and the United Kingdom.
 Portugal has dramatically streamlined the variety of university positions in a very efficient way, as its [Estatuto da carreira docente universitária](https://fne.pt/uploads/documentos/1433262954_9365_ECDU_versao_consolidada.pdf) explains and no complex diversity as the Spanish one is found there.

+As far as the UK dataset is concerned, it is limited to the [generality of the universities](https://web.archive.org/web/20181010061700/http://www.impacte.eu/system/files/%5Bsite%3Acurrent-group%5D/uk.pdf) and does not include the Oxford positions, sometimes very specific.

 Some rudimentary mappings are provided between academic positions belonging to different countries  to test the model and illustrate the procedure to do so.
 Obviously, establishing these mappings is not a trivial task, and experts in human resources familiar with the diverses university systems would be the best candidates for that.
 However,